mratsim/blocksmith/public_routines.md

   a dispatcher to distribute BeaconState manipulation requests on multiple threads.
 - Block signing and attestation production MUST be handled in a separate process.
 - There is strong coupling between networking services and consensus services.
-- We want an explicit "firewall" with tainted UnsafeBlock and distinct ValidatedBlock to enforce proper usage.
+- We want an explicit "firewall" with tainted UnsafeBlock and distinct ClearedBlock to enforce proper usage.

 This means that
 - `proposeBlock` in `beacon_node.nim` is split into